Mountain Bike Trail Supporting Infrastructure in Kembla Heights

 Can you please provide a copy of the traffic study?
 As a resident of Mt Kembla i find the assumptions that "The traffic generated by visitors to key roads and intersections would not impact the operation of the road network, or contribute to significant delays or queuing, even on peak days." to be very difficult to believe, especially as many people navigating the roads will be unfamiliar with the roads.
 The section of roadway on Cordeaux road from the mine entrance up to the beginning of Harry Graham Drive is adjacent to a deep ravine which is not obvious to drivers because of the trees and bushes.
 With more traffic on this road there is a greater risk of cars falling into the gorge as they move aside to allow large vehicles to pass.
 There are no barriers on this part of the road to slow or prevent vehicles falling.

-Franchi asked about 1 year ago
+Franchi asked over 1 year ago